espenhermansen/kube_challenge_log_mon/README.md

 log into Kibana and verify logs
 ![image](https://user-images.githubusercontent.com/22987121/147754010-597760c1-12e2-470a-80a3-5537d8f58cde.png)

+You can go to discover to find logs..

 ### issues occured.
 I had to increase size of nodes in Kubernetes Cluster as I had some issues to get it running with 1 cpu / 2 gb ram